 London is a metropolis made up of hundreds of communities.
-Become part of the city while based in the University of London King’s College Waterloo Campus.
-Participants will reside at Stamford Street Apartments, directly across from the Franklin Wilkins Building—where classrooms, CCSA office and cafeteria are located.
+Become part of the city while based at the King’s College Waterloo Campus.

 The two-week program offers a wide selection of courses to meet your academic needs.
 Scheduled field trips and personal exploration time enable you to see London up close.
 An optional day trip to Stonehenge/Salisbury will be offered.

 The deadline to apply for Optional Excursions is March 27, 2020

 Full Day Excursion to STONEHENGE & SALISBURY (Saturday, July 25) ADDITIONAL COST $169

 Stonehenge in Wiltshire, England, is one of the world’s most recognized sites, a circle of mystery that fascinates visitors from all over the world.
 Your visit will allow you to walk around the outside of the stone circle, and you can listen to some of the myths and legends about Stonehenge on the audio tour.

 Salisbury, on the banks of the River Avon, is best known for its glorious cathedral.